What is active learning? Is active learning beneficial for all types of learners?

 - Think: Students are required to think individually about an assigned topic or answer a question.

-- Pair: Students are paired up with a partner and share their opinion.
+- Pair: Students are paired up with a partner and share their opinions.

 - Share: The class comes together as a whole.
 Each pair of students shares a summary of their discussion or the key points they came up with.